Carlton Haselrig: NFL career

-After a brief run in wrestling on the international level, Haselrig turned his attention to pro football.
-Despite never having played football in college, Haselrig was drafted by the Pittsburgh Steelers and became a Pro Bowl offensive guard in his third NFL season.
+After a brief run in wrestling on the international level, Haselrig turned his attention to professional football.
+Despite never having played football in college, Haselrig was drafted in the 12th round by the Pittsburgh Steelers.
+He became a Pro Bowl offensive guard in his third NFL season.
 1992 was his best season in the NFL, making the 1992 Pro Bowl, while helping the Steelers win the 1992 AFC Central Division title.
 He also helped the Steelers to three AFC playoff appearances (1989, 1992, 1993).
-After four years with the Steelers, Haselrig spent one season with the New York Jets before retiring from the NFL.
+After five seasons with the Steelers, Haselrig spent one season with the New York Jets before retiring from the NFL.

-Mixed martial arts
+Mixed martial arts career

-Haselrig made his professional MMA debut on April 19, 2008 for Battle Cage Xtreme IV in Atlantic City against IFL veteran Shane Ott.
+Haselrig made his professional MMA debut on April 19, 2008, for Battle Cage Xtreme IV in Atlantic City against IFL veteran Shane Ott.
 He defeated Shane Ott by a technical knockout at 4:09 in the first round.
-Haselrig defeated Carlos Moreno on May 31, 2008 during the undercard of EliteXC's first-ever CBS telecast.
+Haselrig defeated Carlos Moreno on May 31, 2008, during the undercard of EliteXC's first-ever CBS telecast.
 He displayed his superior wrestling skills during the first round keeping Carlos on the mat.
 Carlos did not return to the ring for the second round.
-His final record in MMA was 3-2 before retiring.
+His final record in MMA was 3–2 before retiring.